 In this workshop, participants will learn how to:

-This workshop aims to support front line staff with a greater cultural awareness of working with diverse and multi-ethnic clients.
+This workshop aims to support front line staff with a greater cultural awareness of working with diverse and multicultural clients.

 In a multicultural city as Toronto and the surrounding GTA, our clients come from all over the world.
 They bring with them different perspectives and cultural practices.
 When those perspectives are not taken into consideration for program development or client interaction, we can further isolate individuals who are already struggling with their integration.